mechfish/aws-ci-demo/README.md

   application-aware health-check endpoint.
 This led to an incident where I temporarily had four instances running, two serving "Automation for the People" and two serving "Automation by the People".
-The latter caused the `ci/bin/status.py` test to fail -- but only 50% of the time, thanks to the load balancing.
-And it failed the instance health check, so it eventually got rolled back.
+The latter caused the `ci/bin/status.py` test script to fail when run by hand -- but it only failed on 50% of page loads, thanks to load balancing.
+Eventually, the failing instances rolled themselves back.
 But any bug that makes it through the ELB health check is prone to going temporarily live on the ELB during deployment.
-I conclude that ELB health checks are really important and I should have made mine a little fancier!
+I conclude that ELB health checks are really important and they should be beefed up a bit!

 - I wonder what I'd gain from the newer Application Load Balancers.